Uncategorized, Winter

 Take the Winter Park Express

 One of the unique ways to get to here is to ditch the car entirely and take the Winter Park Express!
-Tickets can be purchased for as low as $34!
 The train runs consecutive weekends starting in early January through late March.
 The Amtrak Winter Park Express departs each Friday, Saturday, and Sunday from Union Station in Denver at 7am and leaves the resort at 4:30pm.
 Learn more about the train here or by visiting https://www.amtrak.com.

 parking, Pro Tips for Parking at Winter Park Resort